SpellarBot/Composer-Guide/putting-gates-to-use/entanglement-and-bell-tests.md

 C = \langle AB\rangle-\langle AB'\rangle+\langle A'B\rangle+\langle A'B'\rangle
 $$

-This has the property the property that correlations provided by local hidden variable theories wll always satisfy $$|C| \leq 2$$.
+This has the property the property that correlations provided by local hidden variable theories will always satisfy $$|C| \leq 2$$.
 This is known as the CHSH inequality.

 It is simple to show that this inequality must be true if the theory obeys the following two assumptions, _locality_ and _realism_: